What Is Occupational Therapy?

 - Lower or higher kitchen counters according to need

-Feeding, eating, and swallowing specialists help them work on these basic survival needs.
-Because of certain medical conditions, like multiple sclerosis or due to age, swallowing can become so difficult that people have to relearn how to do it.
-Therapy, therefore, involves the physical skills of feeding, eating, and swallowing, along with the social and cultural aspects of eating.
+Feeding, eating, and swallowing specialists help clients work on these basic survival needs.
+Because of certain medical conditions, like multiple sclerosis, or due to age, swallowing can become so impaired that a person may need OT to help them learn or relearn how to do it.
+This type of therapy, therefore, may involve the physical skills of feeding, eating, and swallowing along with the social and cultural aspects of eating.

 The online resources available for occupational therapy have increased tremendously in recent years, especially for children.
 Clients can find games, exercises, puzzles, charts, books, equipment, and suggestions with only a few clicks.
 Here are some resources that might interest an occupational therapy client: